-Reserves and e-Reserves Policy
+Course Reserves Policy

-Reserves Guidelines
+Physical Reserves

-- reproduce well and be on 8 1/2 x 11″ paper to accommodate scanning
+- reproduce well and be on 8 1/2 x 11″ paper to accommodate scanning.

-- include copies of the title page(s) that clearly indicate the title, author, and publication/copyright date
+- include copies of the title page(s) that clearly indicate the title, author, and publication/copyright date.

 Copyright Information

-- The library endorses the Guidelines for Electronic Reserves from the University System of Georgia.
+Mercer University Libraries endorse the Guidelines for Electronic Reserves from the University System of Georgia.

 - Permission from the copyright holder is required if the item is to be reused in a subsequent academic term for the same course offered by the same instructor or if the item is a standard assigned or optional reading for an individual course taught in multiple sections by many instructors.
 This does not apply if the entire book is placed on reserve.